 Admission axillary body temperature and admission haemoglobin was studied in a previous analysis on lumefantrine day 7 concentrations [4].
 However, these covariates were not available for more than 20% of the patients in the current population, and admission body temperature and haemoglobin was therefore not considered in the formal covariate analysis.
 Instead, these covariates were evaluated in a separate sub-group analysis including only patients in whom these covariates were available to enable a comparison with previous studies.

 Models were validated using prediction-corrected visual predictive checks, bootstraps and external validation.
 For the prediction-corrected visual predictive check, 2,000 new studies were generated in-silico and 90% confidence intervals of the simulated 5th, 50th and 95th percentiles were overlaid with the observed 5th, 50th and 95th percentiles of the data.
 Model misspecification, in that predicted confidence intervals for one or more of the percentiles did not overlap with the corresponding observed percentiles, resulted in further development of the model through re-parameterisation.
 For the bootstrap, 1,000 new datasets were re-sampled with replacement from the original dataset and subsequently refitted with the final model.
-Relative standard errors were reported as 100 x standard deviation/mean and 95% confidence intervals as the 2.5% and 97.5% percentiles of the bootstrap results.
+Relative standard errors were reported as 100 × standard deviation/mean and 95% confidence intervals as the 2.5th and 97.5thpercentiles of the bootstrap results.
 External validation was conducted using all data not used for model building.

 Proportional conversion factors at residual error level were estimated for venous blood, capillary blood, capillary plasma, dispersible tablets and crushed tablets.
 The conversion factors were estimated with all other parameters in the model fixed to the best performing venous plasma lumefantrine model estimates.
 The conversion factor consequently enabled proportional scaling of predicted concentrations at a population level whilst population and between subject variability estimates remained unaffected.
 Prediction-corrected visual predictive checks were subsequently performed to evaluate the predictive performance on the external validation data comprising patients contributing < 2 venous plasma samples.